justiceo/LifeKit/Readme.md

 Some Branch Management Stuff
 ----------------------------

-The Master branch would remain reserved for historical reasons lol So we'll use Dev as the staging environment.
+The Master branch would remain reserved for historical reasons lol.
+So we'll use Dev as the staging environment.
 Hence pulls/clones should always use Dev.
 But real work is done on individual (named) branches that originate from Dev.
 So I would push to a branch named origin/justice which originated from (or at least is up to date with) origin/dev.

 Some nice git article just in case someone needs it - http://rogerdudler.github.io/git-guide/